-Although she often found herself in a similarly uncomfortable position to Henry's former TVNZ co-hosts, Pippa Wetzell and Alison Mau, Robinson paid tribute to her colleague.
+Although she often found herself in a similarly uncomfortable position to Henry's co-hosts Pippa Wetzell and Alison Mau during his controversy-laced time at TVNZ, Robinson paid tribute to her colleague.

 "You are one of the most misunderstood characters in this country.
 I thank you for the laughs and for your friendship, I mean that."